What Handle Monitoring Actually Does

 Agencies and Brand Managers

-Watching client handles across all 16 platforms protects against impersonation and gives you a heads-up when a competitor brand might be available for acquisition.
+Watching client handles across all the major platforms protects against impersonation and gives you a heads-up when a competitor brand might be available for acquisition.
 Webhook integration into Slack lets the team respond instantly without anyone manually checking.

 Creators and Streamers